 The History of Shandy Hall

-Shandy Hall was probably built around 1430 as a superior manor house by George Dayville in what was then called Cuckwold.
+Shandy Hall was probably built around 1430 as a medieval long hall by George Dayville in what was then called Cuckwold.
 The hall is sited on high ground at the west end of the village and was originally a timber-framed house of two parts, a hall and a solar.
 Many of the original features exist, including wall-paintings in the ground floor parlour and in the first floor solar, which add to the architectural and historical significance of the Grade 1 listed building.

 By 1760, when Laurence Sterne came to live in Coxwold, the house had changed considerably.
 Further alterations were made by Sterne including the building of a coach house, a cellar and a box-like two-storey brick extension.
 Sterne had already published the first two volumes of The Life and Opinions of Tristram Shandy, Gentleman when he came to Coxwold and his friends celebrated his success as a writer by christening his new home ‘Shandy Hall’, the word Shandy being a dialect word for ‘crack-brained’ or ‘odd’.
 He lived in the house until his death in 1768 and he wrote the subsequent seven volumes of Tristram Shandy and A Sentimental Journey through France and Italy in a room which contains the principal element of the museum’s collection.